dhense177/Modeling_Lung_Cancer_Risk/README.md

 PyMC3 is a Probabilistic Programming library in python which I used for this analysis.
 The left column of the traceplot above shows the distributions for population mean model parameters (blue) and the distributions of individual model parameters (multi-colored) for each county.
 The right column shows the random walk taken through the parameter space for each of these distributions.

-An interesting finding here is that both beta3 and beta4 (coefficients for variables Median AQI and log radon) are negative.
-Thinking back to the [figure 4 heatmap](##figure-4:-heatmap-showing-correlations-among-features-and-target) - Median AQI did have a negative correlation with lung cancer, but log radon showed a slightly positive correlation (~5%) with lung cancer.
+An interesting finding here is that distributions for both beta3 and beta4 (coefficients for variables Median AQI and log radon) are centered around a negative mean.
+Thinking back to the [figure 4 heatmap](###figure-4:-heatmap-showing-correlations-among-features-and-target) - Median AQI did have a negative correlation with lung cancer, but log radon showed a slightly positive correlation (~5%) with lung cancer.
 This may be due to the relatively high collinearity between log radon and daily smoking (27%).
 It would certainly be worth taking a deeper look into.

 ## ***Future Direction***